matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ## Proposal
 ### Change the `version` field in all VoIP events to `"1"`
-This will be used to determine whether determine whether devices support this new version of the protocol.
+This will be used to determine whether devices support this new version of the protocol.
 If clients see events with `version` other than `0` or `"1"`, they should treat these the same as if they had `version` == `"1"`.
 In addition, clients must accept either the number `0` or a string for the value of the `version` field, in order to allow for namespaced versions in the future.